omar-rehann/Problem_Solving/README.md

 # JavaScript Coding Challenges

 ## Overview
 Hello!
-My Name Omar Rehab  I'm a Front-End web developer, and this repository contains my solutions to coding challenges from **Codewars** and **W3Resource** using **JavaScript**.
+My Name Omar Rehan  I'm a Front-End web developer, and this repository contains my solutions to coding challenges from **Codewars** and **W3Resource** using **JavaScript**.
 The goal is to enhance my problem-solving skills, deepen my understanding of JavaScript, and develop my algorithmic thinking with a focus on Front-End development concepts.

 I'm currently tackling **8 kyu** challenges (the easiest level) on Codewars, aiming to reach **150 points** to advance to **7 kyu**.
 I also follow a YouTube channel that explains Codewars solutions, which helps me gain a deeper understanding of problems and efficient ways to solve them.